-If you cannot resolve the issue, then you should contact Group 4 Securicor (G4S), who are currently responsible for the provision of housing for asylum seekers in Yorkshire and Humberside.
+If you cannot resolve the issue, then you should contact Group 4 Securicor (G4S).
+They are responsible for providing housing for asylum seekers in Yorkshire and Humberside.
 You can contact them at:

 Other organisations that can help are:

-- The Refugee council can help with some problems and can be contacted at:
+The Refugee council can help with some problems and can be contacted at:

-- The St Augustine's Centre also offers support to asylum seekers and refugees at:
+The St Augustine's Centre also offers support to asylum seekers and refugees at:

 If you have not yet registered your claim for asylum